 Custodial credit risk for deposits is the risk that in the event of a bank failure, the Town's deposits may not be returned to it.
-The custodial credit risk for investments is the risk that, in the event of the failure of
+The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction a government will not be able to recover the value of its investment or collateral securities that are in the possession of another party.

 The Town addresses custodial credit risk for its governmental funds by requiring any institution holding deposits of Town assets to collateralize the total of these deposits with pledged securities that shall be equal to or in excess of the amount of public funds deposited, less any portion thereof covered by federal deposit insurance.
-The Library Trustees do not have a policy regarding custodial credit risk.
+The investment policy of the Library Trustees states that all deposits are to be collateralized pursuant to RSA 386:57.